douglas-george/timberhearth/characters/bryna_willowglen/bryna_willowglen.md

 - Known to sneak brambleberry pastries to stray cats around Timberhearth.
 - Looks up to Jessica and sometimes mimics her behavior when no one is watching.
+- Witnessed a brave moment when Jessica and Gabriel, along with Gabriel’s clever dog Poodler, fought off a sudden attack on Willowglen by Vendraxis.
+Creeping Wither pumpkins rolled through parts of the village, causing fright and mischief.
+Together, they helped protect their friends and neighbors, though sadly the town fountain was destroyed in the chaos.
+This event showed Bryna just how strong and courageous her family can be.